Personal

 Results & Outcomes

-• Shows fintech domain understanding applied to product
+• Shows fintech understanding beyond basic CRUD

 • Clean, maintainable codebase as portfolio piece